monterail/angular-mighty-datepicker/README.md

 ## Changelog:

 0.1.6
-- corrected broadcast event handling to reload calendar
+- changed default arrows in default template to use html entities

 0.1.5
 - added broadcast event handling to reload calendar
+- corrected broadcast event handling to reload calendar

 0.1.4
 - fix problem with selecting 1 day in range picker